TheAVCfiles/gemini-cli/README.md

 to enable live answers.
 Without the key, the function echoes a stub message so the frontend experience stays consistent.

+The handler supplies up to 50 currently visible glossary entries as reference context so answers remain grounded while avoiding oversized payloads.

 Environment variables:

 | Variable         | Description                                              |